 - Overview

 - Prerequisites

 - The utility program PbStarter

+- Step-by-step guide

 Since version 5.8 Personal Backup contains the utility program PbStarter.
 This can be used to run backups under a user account different from that of the logged-on user.
 You will find the utility in the